 Students are required to undertake a minimum of 20 sessions of personal therapy during the One-year Certificate Course.
 The cost of this is separate to the course and is arranged directly between the student and the therapist.
-To fulfil this requirement, Students may be offered the option to avail of low cost Counselling, if desired.

 The One Year Certificate is awarded by Cork Institute of Technology on the basis of satisfactory attendance as well as the submission of written work and the satisfactory completion of practical and experiential assignments.
 The Certificate recognises that the student has successfully completed an introductory training in Counselling Skills which should enable him/her to practice basic counselling skills within his/her existing role.